 How Accurate Is An Online Bipolar Quiz?

-In addition to the myriad of guides and articles that you will find regarding this topic, there are also many bipolar quizzes that you will be prompted to take as you scour through the pages of your chosen search engine.
+In addition to the myriad of guides and articles that you will find regarding this topic, there are also many bipolar quizzes that you will be prompted to take as you sort through the pages of your chosen search engine.
 At its core, an online bipolar disorder quiz is a well-meaning offer that is designed to help you get a better idea of whether or not you may be affected by this common mental health issue, but the question remains…

 How Accurate Is An Online Bipolar Quiz?